-Established only eleven miles northwest of the Bavarian city of Munich, the town of Dachau had been famous since the late 19th century as a cultural centre and an artists’ colony.
-With the outbreak of World War I in 1914, a gunpowder factory was built on the outskirts of the town, which was shut down after the war.
-The abandoned factory was to house the main camp, though it was to be expanded and modified frequently throughout the twelve years of its operation.
-From the outset Nazi leaders assigned to Dachau the role of primary training centre for SS concentration camp staff.
-The camp's organisation and routine was intended to serve as the model for all Nazi concentration camps.
+Established only eleven miles northwest of the Bavarian city of Munich, the town of Dachau had been famous since the late nineteenth century as a cultural centre and an artists’ colony.
+With the outbreak of World War I in 1914, a gunpowder factory was built on the outskirts of the town; it was shut down after the war.
+The abandoned factory housed the main camp, though it was expanded and modified frequently throughout the twelve years of its operation.
+From the outset, Nazi leaders assigned to Dachau the role of primary training centre for SS concentration camp staff.
+The camp's organisation and routine were intended to serve as the model for all Nazi concentration camps.

 A wide range of musical activities took place in Dachau, both forced and voluntary.
 Testimonies include descriptions of orchestral concerts, cabaret performances, communal singing, choirs, church music and forced singing.
 There were also, of course, inmates who did not encounter cultural activities at all.
 One prisoner remembered that

 camp music belonged to the tradition of the KZ Dachau.
 It was a part of every deception put on by the commission, the inspections and the delegations.
 When some high level visitor gave the camp the honour of a visit, because he had nothing better to do at the time, and was feeling a little loosened up by a meal and visit, the band stood upright in front of the canteen block and played cheerful marches, smiled upon with good will.
 Or it was a string orchestra, playing Sunday afternoons in the bathroom for the other comrades.